MontiCore/montiarc/docs/BeginnersGuide.md

 After having declared the component instances that one wants to use, one connects their ports with _connectors_ through which information flows.
 The syntax of of a connector declaration is `<source-instance-name>.<port-name> -> <target-instance-name>.<port-name> ;`.
 Information that the source component sends through a port travels through the attached connector and becomes the input of the declared port of the target component.
-For example, take the declaration `fingerSensor.order -> controller.fingerProtectionOrder;` within `WindowSystem`:
+For example, take the declaration `fingerSensor.order -> controller.protectFinger;` within `WindowSystem`:
 The finger detection sensor has some internal logic that at some point detects a finger in the window gap.
 It then sends the instruction through its outgoing `order`-port that the window shall be locked.
-This information (a port value of `FingerProtectionOrder.PROTECT`) becomes the new current value at the `fingerProtectionOrder`-port of the window controller.
+This information (a port value of `FingerProtectionOrder.PROTECT`) becomes the new current value at the `protectFinger`-port of the window controller.
 This information can then be used in the behavior implementation of the window controller.

 If one connects component instances, then there are some restrictions on what ports can be connected: